yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-005_Validate_Product_Image_Display_In_Catalog.md

 ## 🧪 Test Steps
 1. Open the application
+2. Log in with valid user credentials
-2. Access the product catalog page
+3. Access the product catalog page
-3. Observe the product cards displayed in the catalog
+4. Observe the product cards displayed in the catalog
-4. Verify that each product card displays a product image
+5. Verify that each product card displays a product image

 ---